-Due to limited clinical practice opportunities, evening and/or weekend clinical experiences in the Nursing Programs may not be available each term.
-Specific qualification information for each nursing program is found within the program section.
-Any questions pertaining to these criteria should be directed to the Office of Advising and Counseling or to the Division of Health Sciences.
+Due to limited clinical practice opportunities, students will be assigned to day or evening or weekend clinical experiences in the Nursing Programs (Associate Degree Nursing (ADN), Practical Nursing (PN), LPN to ADN Transition).
+Specific qualification information for each nursing program is found within the program sections.
+Any questions pertaining to these criteria should be directed to the Office of Advising and Counseling or to the Nursing Department.

-Some applicants may choose to extend their course of study beyond the recommended plan due to academic deficiencies, employment commitments, or personal choice.
-If a student extends their course of study, the student is responsible to notify the Nursing Department.
+Some students may choose to extend their course of study beyond the recommended plan due to academic deficiencies, employment commitments, or personal choice.
+If a student chooses to extend their course of study, it is the student's responsibility to notify the Nursing Department.

-Reentry or Admission for Clinical Placement
+Admission or Reentry for Clinical Placement